2025 Pacific hurricane season: Seasonal summary

-Peak to late season activity
+Tropical activity in the Central Pacific commenced in late July, with the formation of Hurricane Iona on July 27 and Tropical Storm Keli the following day, marking the first time in a decade there were two concurrent named storms that formed in central pacific basin.
+Both tracked to the south of Island of Hawaiʻi, with Iona crossing the International Date Line.
+Soon thereafter, Hurricane Gil formed in the open Eastern Pacific on July 31, far south-southwest of the Baja California peninsula.
 Four tropical cyclones formed during the month of August.
 The month began with Hurricane Henriette, which formed on August 4 southwest of the Baja California peninsula and eventually moved northeast of Hawaii.
 It was soon joined by Tropical Storm Ivo on August 6.
 Systems that developed later in the month were Tropical Storm Juliette on August 24 and Hurricane Kiko on August 31.
 Each formed well offshore of the southern tip of Baja California.
 Four systems developed during September: Hurricane Lorena on September 2, Tropical Storm Mario on September 11, Hurricane Narda on September 21, and Hurricane Octave on September 30.
 In early October, Hurricane Priscilla formed, ultimately paralleling the Southwestern coast of Mexico, causing rain, high surf, and rip currents.
-Additionally, heavy rainfail was recorded in the Southwestern United States.
+Additionally, heavy rainfall was recorded in the Southwestern United States.
 Tropical Storm Raymond followed, bringing rainfall to Arizona, particularly Pinal County.
 In late October, Tropical Storm Sonia formed, tracking westward out to sea.
+This season's ACE index was approximately 127.3 units, as officially calculated by the National Hurricane Center (NHC).